pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/Sort/README.md

 	main_sort [-t p] [-h] [-size number_of_elements]
 	-h Prints an help
 	p is the desired number threads
-	number_of_elemments is the size of the vector to sort (default 1.e8).
+	number_of_elements is the size of the vector to sort (default 1.e8).

 Some peculiarities of the code: